alexseitsinger/react-ssr-frontend/README.md

 import { createRender } from "@alexseitsinger/react-ssr"
-import compose from "./compose" import configureStore from "./store" import { getLoadableState } from "loadable-components/server" import { renderToString } from "react-dom/server"
+import compose from "./compose" import configureStore from "./store" import { renderToString } from "react-dom/server"

-const render = createRender(
+export default createRender(
 	compose,
 	configureStore,
 	(req, url, store, app, callback) => {
-		// Get the lazy-loaded component(s).
-		getLoadableState(app).then((loadableState) => {
 		// Render the HTML.
 		const html = renderToString(app)

-			// Get the loadable component(s) to render. const script = loadableState.getScriptTag()

 		// Return the final state to use on the client. const state = store.getState()

 		// Invoke the callback to pass the data to django. callback({
 			html,
-				state,
-				script
+			state
 		})
-		})
 	}
 )

-export default render
 ```

 #### Create the server-side bundle using webpack.